School target: 96.5% for all pupils

 If your child is absent you must:

-- Contact the attendance office on 01909 775700 as soon as possible on the morning of each days absence
+- Contact the attendance (as above) as soon as possible on the morning of each days absence

 - Send a signed note in on the first day they return with an explanation of the absence – unless you have already made contact with school (providing medical evidence if you have been identified as having a history of ongoing absences)

-- Or, you can call into school and report to pupil reception where you can talk directly to a member of the attendance office team
+- Or, you can call into school and report to student reception where you can talk directly to a member of the attendance office team

 If your child is absent we will:

-Endeavour to telephone or send you a text (via ConnectEd) on the first day of absence if we have not heard from you.
+Endeavour to telephone or send you a text on the first day of absence if we have not heard from you.

 Attendance and Absence Notes

 Wherever possible, the school should be notified on each morning of the student’s absence.
-The Attendance Officer can be contacted on: 01909 775700 and an answering machine service is available before and after school hours.
+The Attendance Officer can be contacted via email [email protected] or 01909 775700 and an answering machine service is available before and after school hours.

 Dental and other appointments